 Hold a piece of paper over an interesting surface and draw over the top with a crayon to reveal a textured pattern.
 What patterns can you find inside or outside?
 See if anyone can guess what the textures came from.

 First, draw a simple grid on a large piece of paper (A3 is a perfect size).

 Next, start at the bottom left and number all the squares until you get to the last one in the top row, label this one ‘finish’.

 Draw snakes and ladders between randomly selected squares and then you're done!

 All you need to start a game is a dice and some coins as markers.

-Make a ring from a long piece of cardboard joined so it perfectly matches the child’s head size.
+Make a ring from a long piece of cardboard joined so it perfectly matches the child's head size.
 Cover it in aluminum foil to make a silver crown.
-Decorate it with coloured beads, cellophane, and jewel stickers.
+Decorate it with colored beads, cellophane, and jewel stickers.
 Add ribbons and shear cloth like a veil.
 Optionally make a wand or scepter.